google/grr-doc/docs/developing-grr/setting-up-dev-env.md

 nodeenv -p --prebuilt
 ```

-Because the `nodeenv` command some things to our virtual environment, we need to
+Because the `nodeenv` command modifies our virtual environment, we also need to
 reinitialize it with:

 ```bash